ejaz-karim/reword-manager/README.md

 ## Limitations

-- Known bug: Rewording player & clan names may not work if the name contains a space.

 - Messages containing `</col>` or `<br>` will not be modified.
 E.g. Checking Serpentine helm scales, Casting a line in Barbarian fishing.

 - Certain special characters cannot be reworded.
 For example, `*` cannot, whereas `!` and `:` can.